-State of Residence Virginia continued State of Residence Notifications to Regulators and Consumer Reporting Agencies Virginia continued Notice, without unreasonable delay, to the attorney general if any Virginia residents must be notified.
+State of Residence Virginia continued Notifications to Regulators and Consumer Reporting Agencies 2 Notice, without unreasonable delay, to the attorney general if any Virginia residents must be notified.
 Notice may be reasonably delayed to allow the individual or entity to determine the scope of the breach of the security of the system and restore the reasonable integrity of the system.
 Notice may be delayed if, after the individual or entity notifies a law-enforcement agency, the law-enforcement agency determines and advises the individual or entity that the notice will impede a criminal or civil investigation, or homeland or national security.
 Notice shall be made without unreasonable delay after the law- enforcement agency determines that the notification will no longer impede the investigation or jeopardize national or homeland security.
 Notice to the attorney general and consumer reporting agencies is required for any breach requiring notification to more than 1,000 individuals.
-An employer or payroll service provider that owns or licenses computerized data relating to income tax withheld shall notify the Attorney General without unreasonable delay after the discovery or notification of unauthorized access and acquisition of unencrypted and unredacted computerized data containing a taxpayer identification number in combination with the income tax withheld for that taxpayer that compromises the confidentiality of such data and that creates a reasonable belief that an unencrypted and unredacted version of such information was accessed and acquired by an unauthorized person, and causes, or the employer or payroll service provider must provide the Attorney General with the name and federal employer identification number of the employer or payroll service provider must provide the Attorney General with the name and federal employer identification number of the employer that may be affected by the compromise in confidentiality.
+An employer or payroll service provider that owns or licenses computerized data relating to income tax withheld shall notify the Attorney General without unreasonable delay after the discovery or notification of unauthorized access and acquiristion of unencrypted and unredacted computerized data containing a taxpayer identification number in combination with the income tax withheld for that taxpayer that compromises the confidentiality of such data and that creates a reasonable belief that an unencrypted and unredacted version of such information was accessed and acquired by an unauthorized person, and causes, or the employer or payroll provider reasonably believes has caused or will cause, identity theft or other fraud.
+With respect to employers, this requirement applies only to information regarding the employer's customers or other non-employees.
+The employer or payroll service provider must provide the Attorney General with the name and federal employer identification number of the employer that may be affected by the compromise in confidentiality.
 Special language for tax return preparers (as defined in Va.
-Code § 58.1-30 If the entity provides notice to more than 1,000 persons at one time it must notify, without unreasonable delay, the attorney general and the Commissioner of Health of the timing, distribution, and content of the notice sent to affected persons.
-Enforcement/Private Cause of Action/ Penalties The attorney general may bring an action to address violations of this section and may impose a civil penalty not to exceed \$150,000 per breach of the security of the system or a series of breaches of a similar nature that are discovered in a single investigation.
+Code § 58.1- Enforcement/Private Cause of Action/ Penalties 3 The attorney general may bring an action to address violations of this section and may impose a civil penalty not to exceed \$150,000 per breach of the security of the system or a series of breaches of a similar nature that are discovered in a single investigation.
 Nothing in this section shall limit an individual from recovering direct economic damages from a violation of this section.
 A violation of this section by a state-chartered or licensed financial institution shall be enforceable exclusively by the financial institution's primary state regulator.
 A violation of this section by an individual or entity regulated by the State Corporation Commission's Bureau of Insurance shall be enforced exclusively by the State Corporation Commission.
 Medical Information-Specific Statute No private right of action.
 The statute does not explicitly provide for regulatory enforcement.